jharwell/jharwell.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+Dr. Harwell is a post-doctal researcher specializing in theoretical swarm robotics.
+His PhD thesis developed new theoretical tools for measuring, modeling, controlling, and (critically) predicting the behavior of bio-inspired multi-agent systems from small (≤ 5 agents) to large (≥ 10, 000 agents) scales, and targeted applications to foraging and construction tasks in dynamic, dangerous, and unknown environments.

-I am a recent PhD graduate at the University of Minnesota, and member of the Artificial Intelligence, Robotics, and Vision Laboratory at the University of Minnesota, under the direction of Dr. Maria Gini, my advisor.
-My research interests lie broadly in the investigation of emergent behavior in large interacting multi-agent systems, at the intersection of task allocation, mathematical modeling, swarm robotics, and swarm intelligence.
-I'm interested in two main areas:
+His research interests lie in the investigation of behavior in interacting multi-agent systems, at the intersection of task allocation, mathematical modeling, complexity theory, robotics, and swarm intelligence.
+He is interested in the following broad areas:

-- Understanding the fundamental principles of large swarms, including the "unpredictable" behaviors which emerge as such complex systems interact with their environments in non-trivial ways, to develop better models of collective behavior.

-- Developing mathematical models for predictive control of large-scale multi-agent robotic systems from first principles which are robust enough to cross the simulation-reality gap.
+1. Understanding the fundamental principles of large systems, including the “unpredictable” behaviors which emerge as systems interact with their environments in non-trivial ways, to develop better models of collective behavior.
+Developing mathematical models for predictive control of large-scale multi-agent systems from first principles which are robust enough to cross the simulation-reality gap.
 Of particular interest are applications in dangerous or unstable environments (e.g., mining, space exploration), or dynamic environments (i.e., those which are modified by the swarm as it operates), such as agriculture, autonomous construction, debris/waste removal.

-My areas of expertise include: swarm intelligence, swarm robotics, mathematical modeling of multi-agent systems, algorithm design, data structures, software engineering, real-time embedded systems, and high performance computing.
+2. In addition to theoretical swarm robotics, Dr. Harwell is also interested in bringing elements of software engineering into research in order to accelerate research progress and reproducibility through automation.
+He has authored several tools and frameworks towards this goal, including:

+    - **LIBRA** (**L**uig**I** **B**uild **R**eusable **A**utomation).
+A handy
+      cmake automation framework for devops tasks for C/C++ projects.
+See the project or docs pages for more details.

+    - **SIERRA** (re**S**earch p**I**pelin**E** for **E**eusability,
+      **R**eproducibility, and **A**utomation.
+Plugin-based tool that makes it easy to investigate research questions like "How will system behavior change if I vary X between 1 and 10?".
+Targets robotics and multi-agent systems, handling low-level engineering details such as execution environment and platform (arbitrary simulator, real robots, etc.) configuration.
+See the project or docs pages for more details.